RemiBou/remibou.github.io/_posts/2020-01-16-Should-I-peek-Blazor.md

 - The fact that you will use one syntax accross your fullstack will improve onboarding of unexperienced developer.
 - You can debug both type of app just like you would do with a MEAN stack : on the browser for client-side code, and on the server for server-side.
 But this will change before the Blazor client-side release in May as you should be able to debug it in Visual Studio as well
 - The fact that the deployment story doesn't change will make your DevOps work more on the Dev than on learning how to setup nginx
+- When you need some JS function or Browser API it will need a bit more work

 Results : after reading this you should have decided to use Blazor :D